On this page, you’ll find a short video outlining some tips for charging your car battery by driving.

 Flat Battery Causes

-Batteries hate cold weather, they don’t like really hot weather either and so that’s the most likely time for them to fail.
+Batteries hate cold weather, they don’t like really hot weather either, and so that’s the most likely time for them to fail.
 Always best to have your battery checked with every scheduled maintenance shop visit.
-Modern cars are very sensitive to battery issues, so much so many are fitted battery control modules to help optimize their performance.
+Modern cars are very sensitive to battery issues, so much so that many are fitted with battery control modules to help optimize their performance.

 The battery modules are smart enough to indicate a battery fault, but it’s often too late to prevent a no-start event.